Susil Premajayantha: Political career

 On 25 August 2015, few days after general elections he resigned as the General Secretary of the United People's Freedom Alliance.
 Few days prior to the elections he was removed from the position by the party Chairman, President Maithripala Sirisena.
-After the Sri Lanka Freedom Party and United National Party signed a Memorandum of Understanding to form a National unity government, Premajayantha became the Minister of Technology and Research He was reappointed as the Minister of Education on the 20th of May 2022 by President Gotabaya Rajapaksa and again by President Ranil Wickramasinghe on the 23th of July 2022.
+After the Sri Lanka Freedom Party and United National Party signed a Memorandum of Understanding to form a National unity government, Premajayantha became the Minister of Technology and Research He was reappointed as the Minister of Education on 20 May 2022 by President Gotabaya Rajapaksa and again by President Ranil Wickramasinghe on 23 July 2022.